jamesjmtaylor/blog/site/content/privacy.md

 +++
-date = "2018-01-27T10:15:23-04:00"
+date = "2021-11-06T10:15:23-04:00"
 draft = false
 title = "Privacy Policy"
 +++

-<p>I (James Taylor) develop and host http://jjmtaylor.netlify.com and my native mobile applications.
+<p>I (James Taylor) develop and host http://jjmtaylor.com.
+I also develop my own native mobile applications.
 This page informs you of my policies regarding the collection, use, and disclosure of personal data when you use my Services and the choices you have associated with that data.
 I use your data to provide and improve my website and mobile applications.
 By using the Services, you agree to the collection and use of information in accordance with this policy.</p>

 <h2>Information Collection And Use</h2>

-<p>I collect several different types of information for various purposes to provide and improve my service to you.</p>
+<p>I collect several different types of information for various purposes to improve my Service to you.</p>

 <h3>Types of Data Collected</h3>